 All of these priorities are explained in more detail in the guidance document.

 All projects funded via WDIF must demonstrate that consideration has been given to the scalability, transferability and sustainability of the project.

 - deliver demonstrable business benefits and service quality improvements

 - deliver tangible resources or products which are developed and tested as part of the project, and provide these to Skills for Care when the project ends

-- result in an evaluation report which describes the project approach and lessons learned from delivery.
+- result in an evaluation report which describes the project approach and lessons learned from delivery and a case study.
 This will be used by Skills for Care to share good practice and learning with other adult social care employers.
-Case studies and resources from previous WDIF projects can be found on Learn from others.
+Case studies and resources from previous WDIF projects can be found on Learn from Others.

 If you are making an application and intend to deliver learning to third party organisations, meeting these requirements is applicable to those third party organisations who will be accessing the learning.
 It is therefore imperative that you ensure you fully understand this requirement and factor this into your planning of the project from the outset.